aptos-labs/aptos-core/aptos-move/framework/aptos-framework/doc/primary_fungible_store.md

 The transfer flow works as below:
 1. The sender calls <code>transfer</code> on the fungible asset metadata object to transfer <code>amount</code> of fungible asset to
 <code>recipient</code>.
-2. The fungible asset metadata object calls <code>ensure_primary_store_exists</code> to ensure that the sender's primary store exists.
-If it doesn't, it creates it.
+2. The fungible asset metadata object calls <code>ensure_primary_store_exists</code> to ensure that both the sender's and the recipient's primary stores exist.
+If either doesn't, it will be created.
-3. The fungible asset metadata object calls <code>ensure_primary_store_exists</code> to ensure that the recipient's primary store exists.
-If it doesn't, it creates it.
-4. The fungible asset metadata object calls <code>withdraw</code> on the sender's primary store to withdraw <code>amount</code> of fungible asset from it.
+3. The fungible asset metadata object calls <code>withdraw</code> on the sender's primary store to withdraw <code>amount</code> of fungible asset from it.
 This emits an withdraw event.
-5. The fungible asset metadata object calls <code>deposit</code> on the recipient's primary store to deposit <code>amount</code> of fungible asset to it.
+4. The fungible asset metadata object calls <code>deposit</code> on the recipient's primary store to deposit <code>amount</code> of fungible asset to it.
 This emits an deposit event.